Design, what is it good for?

 by Dr. Samantha Edwards-Vandenhoek

-Design, what is it good for? explores the role of emergent designers as change agents and the difference design makes.
-In partnership with Melbourne International Design Week, London College of Communication, Adobe Partners by Design, RMIT University and University of Western Sydney, the Centre for Design Innovation has established an international research agenda around the role of competition benchmarking in tertiary design education.
+Design, what is it good for? explores the role of emergent designers as change agents and the difference that design makes.
+In partnership with Melbourne International Design Week, London College of Communication, Adobe Partners by Design, RMIT University and the University of Western Sydney, the Centre for Design Innovation has established an international research agenda around the role of competitive benchmarking in tertiary design education.

 Participant responses evidence how competitive benchmarking in design competitions can better prepare students for the industry.
 Students commented on how participation gave them an increased awareness of their own ethics, moral code and design literacies through public presentation, peer and industry review.